Plotting¶

 PieMap's highlighting of rows or columns will only look for those annotation keys in row or column

 Nodes (e.g. the default one is completely ignored).
-If these override are unset or None
+If these override are unset or None, it will

 look for the global highlight annotation key.
 So: